Belgium will meet NATO spending target in 2025

 belganewsagency.eu

-The mission aims to protect the airspace of a country without its own air force and to secure NATO’s northern flank.
-The Belgians operate in the region between Greenland, Iceland and the United Kingdom, an area of heightened strategic importance amid planned Russian military exercises.
+This is the first time Belgian jets have participated in the operation, which aims to protect the airspace of a country without its own air force and to secure NATO’s northern flank.
+The Belgians are operating in the region between Greenland, Iceland and the UK, an area of heightened strategic importance amid planned Russian military exercises.

 Related news